markmanuelmiller/ai-chat-api/README.md

 # if first time, run
 npm install

+# copy .env.example to .env and update X_API_KEY values
+cp .env.example .env

+# run the containers
 npm run docker-with-client:up
 npm run migrate
 npm run seed

+# go to localhost:3002 in browser to see the client and try chatting "can you help me troubleshoot stream abc123?"

 # if changes to src were made, run
 npm run docker:down